-The truth is out there: Govt. releases UFO report; unexplained phenomena could pose security threat
+The truth is out there: Gov’t releases UFO report; unexplained phenomena could pose security threat

-A string of UFO sightings by military personnel remain largely unexplained but may pose a serious threat to U.S. national security, and much more data must be collected before any firm conclusions can be reached, the federal government said in a highly anticipated report released Friday.
+A string of UFO sightings by military personnel remain largely unexplained but could involve “breakthrough technologies” that pose a serious threat to U.S. national security, and much more data must be collected before any firm conclusions can be reached, the federal government said in a highly anticipated report released Friday.

-The study by the Pentagon and the Office of the Director of National Intelligence (ODNI) is the most comprehensive government looks at UFOs — referred to in the report as “unidentified aerial phenomena,” or UAP — in decades, though it hardly offers the concrete answers that many lawmakers, scientific researchers and paranormal enthusiasts had hoped for.
+The study by the Pentagon and the Office of the Director of National Intelligence (ODNI) is the most comprehensive government look at UFOs — referred to in the report as “unidentified aerial phenomena,” or UAP — in decades, though it hardly offers the concrete answers that many lawmakers, scientific researchers and paranormal enthusiasts had hoped for.
 The report also reportedly contains a classified portion that was delivered to Congress Friday afternoon.
+Lawmakers of both parties praised the fact that the government had conducted a serious investigation, but they stressed that it is “inconclusive” and that much more work must be done.

-In the unclassified materials posted online by the ODNI, the government says that the dozens of UFO reports that were examined may have a host of explanations.
+In the unclassified materials posted online by the ODNI, the government says that the dozens of UFO reports examined may have a host of explanations, ranging from airborne clutter to natural phenomena or perhaps “foreign adversary systems” such as high-tech weapons or aircraft fielded by China or Russia.

-The study does not offer a firm conclusion on whether the unidentified craft could be of extraterrestrial origin.
-It also seemingly leaves open the possibility they could be high-tech weapons or aircraft from another country.
+The study does not offer a firm conclusion on whether the unidentified craft could be of extraterrestrial origin and groups some of the UFO sightings into a category dubbed “other.”
+The government says it may require “additional scientific knowledge” to explain some of the objects in that category — an admission that surely will fuel rampant speculation among those who believe some of the craft are piloted by alien beings.

+The study’s major takeaway, however, is that there are many more questions than answers.

 “The limited amount of high-quality reporting on unidentified aerial phenomena hampers our ability to draw firm conclusions about the nature or intent of UAP,” the study reads.